Charles Dickens Jr.

-Charles Culliford Boz Dickens (6 January 1837 – 20 July 1896) was the first child of the English novelist Charles Dickens and his wife Catherine.
+Charles Culliford Boz Dickens (6 January 1837 – 20 July 1896), better known as Charles Dickens Jr., was the first child of the English novelist Charles Dickens and his wife Catherine.
 A failed businessman, he became the editor of his father's magazine All the Year Round, and a writer of dictionaries.
 He is now most remembered for his two 1879 books, Dickens's Dictionary of London and Dickens's Dictionary of the Thames.

 Life and career

 Charles Dickens Jr. was born at Furnival's Inn in Holborn, London, the first child of Charles Dickens and his wife Catherine Hogarth.
 He was called "Charley" by family and friends.
 In 1847, aged ten, he entered the junior department of King's College, London.
 He went to Eton College, and visited Leipzig in 1853 to study German.
 In 1855, aged 18, he entered Barings Bank.
 In 1858, after his parents' separation, his father agreed he should live with his mother.

 As a young man, Dickens showed skills that could have led to a career in journalism but his father encouraged him to go into business.
 With ambitions to become a tea merchant, he visited China, Hong Kong and Japan in 1860.

 In 1861, he married Elisabeth Matilda Moule Evans, daughter of Frederick Mullett Evans, his father's former publisher.
 They had eight children: